1: Disinfect the Dead

 J spread her wings, burnt oil to fly, and she was pursuit.

 A spiral staircase winded through the church, circling higher and higher.
-Given this was the central tower...
-This ‘Father’ drone aimed for the radio receiver, no doubt.
+Given this was the central tower… This ‘Father’ drone aimed for the radio transmitter, no doubt.

-With decades of disuse, time had paid extra neglect to the tower’s upper reaches.
-The walls fell away in places, letting cold winds blow in through small cracks — a welcome reprieve for J. The high temp warnings had abated, at least.
+Even with decades of disuse, time seemingly paid extra neglect to the tower’s upper reaches.
+The walls fell away in places, letting cold winds blow in through small cracks — a welcome reprieve for J. The high-temp warnings had abated, at least.

 What waited for J atop this spire?

 Only so much space existed in this church for Father to cover, and J simply moved faster.
 Before long she stood beneath the trapdoor hatch into the topmost chamber.
 On whim, she slowly opened the door.
 Slowly, rather than bursting in.
 Let it stew in dread.
+Won’t that taste better?
 The door almost didn’t open for all the black branching wires running around it.

 A mess sprawled throughout the topmost chamber. eReaders, DVDs, pages drenched in incomprehensible scribbles.
 A telescope pointed out of the grilled window, and on the other side of the room flatscreen monitors and archaic CRTs covered the wall.
 The drone had unplugged them all by the time J walked in, shoveling wires out of the window by the armful, before slamming the windows closed.